 PV_PLUGIN_PATH environmental variables.
 First, retrieve

-he needed paths from PVGeo.
+the needed paths from PVGeo.
 Do this by executing the following from your

-(PVGeoEnv) $ python -m PVGeo install
+(pvgeoenv) $ python -m PVGeo install

 Try executing the following command to debug the launcher creation (this will help us if you create an issue):

-(PVGeoEnv27) $ python -m PVGeo install echo
+(pvgeoenv) $ python -m PVGeo install echo

 Mac OS Users¶